 Rhos-On-Sea is a North Welsh town sited between Llandudno towards the west and Colwyn Bay and Old Colwyn towards the east on the northern coastline.
-All four locations have sandy beaches suitable for dog walking, but it’s the three-mile stretch between Rhos-On-Sea and Colwyn Bay that is outstanding due to it’s famed, wide promenade walk making it ideal as a dog walking venue, possible all year round.
+All four locations have sandy beaches, most suitable for dog walking, but it’s the three-mile stretch between Rhos-On-Sea and Colwyn Bay that is outstanding due to its famed, wide promenade walk making it ideal as a dog walking venue, possible all year round.

-Rhos-On-Sea, Colwyn Bay and Llandudno West Shore are all towns proud of their blue flag beach status, for cleaner bathing water, whilst Colwyn Bay and Llandudno are the busy visitor town destinations, since late Victorian times, situated on the North Welsh coast, Rhos-On-Sea is much smaller with a long history of a charming traditional fishing village looking out to the Irish Sea.
+Rhos-On-Sea, Colwyn Bay, and Llandudno West Shore are all towns proud of their blue flag beach status, for cleaner bathing water, whilst Colwyn Bay and Llandudno are the busy visitors’ town destinations, even since late Victorian times, situated on the North Welsh coast.
+Rhos-On-Sea is much smaller with a long history of a charming traditional fishing village looking out to the Irish Sea.

 The local council dog-walking beach information current list –

 - Llandudno – North Shore Dog Exclusion Area

 - Llandudno – West Shore Dog Exclusion Area

 - Llansannan Dog Exclusion Area